 These programs provide advising to help students explore their academic interests, course planning and major selection.

 The College of Agricultural and Environmental Sciences program is open to first- and second-year students with fewer than 60 semester/90 quarter units.
-If you’ll be entering the College of Agricultural and Environmental Sciences as a freshman, consider the Career Discovery Groups program designed to help undeclared students with career planning.
+If you’ll be entering the College of Agricultural and Environmental Sciences as a freshman or transfer, consider the Career Discovery Groups program designed to help undeclared students with career planning.
 Participants are paired with a mentor and take a cluster of three classes—one per quarter during their freshman year—including a general education course, a class that explores a major-related topic and a career discovery seminar led by the campus Internship and Career Center.
-Tailor your experience by selecting an emphasis from one of the following areas: Animal Sciences/Wildlife, Environment/Ecology/Sustainable Agriculture, Exploratory or Food Science/Nutrition.
-Each Career Discovery Group is limited to 20 students and is mentored by a Career Discovery Fellow.
+Each Career Discovery Group is limited to 20-25 students and is mentored by a Career Discovery Fellow.